chezseashell/fend-project-memory-game/README.md

 ## Built with the help of:
-* Starter code provided by Udacity: (https://github.com/udacity/fend-project-memory-game)
+* Starter code provided by Udacity (https://github.com/udacity/fend-project-memory-game)

-##Author
+## Author
 * Michelle Dailey